Lacey Bailey, MA, BCBA

 Conference Manager, The Pennsylvania Association for Behavior Analysis

-Melinda Desmarais has has practiced behavior analysis in a variety of applied settings for the past 11 years with individuals diagnosed with Autism, Developmental Disabilities, and Intellectual Disabilities.
-Recently, she worked under Dr. Richard Foxx providing consultation and clinical case management for children, adolescents, and young adults with high-risk and complex behavioral needs.
-Melinda is currently working in the adult services system providing behavior-analytic treatment.
-Melinda has taught and guest-lectured for several undergraduate and graduate level courses in psychology and behavior analysis at Penn State Harrisburg and Harrisburg Area Community College.
+Melinda Desmarais has has practiced behavior analysis in a variety of applied settings since 2007, working with individuals with been autism, developmental disabilities, intellectual disabilities, and various mental health disorders.
+Melinda was privileged to work for several years under Dr. Richard Foxx, treating children, adolescents, and young adults with high-risk and complex behavioral needs and training staff and caregivers to implement comprehensive behavior-change programs.
+Melinda currently provides behavior analytic services to adult individuals in their homes, workplaces, and communities across Central Pennsylvania.
+Melinda has also taught and guest-lectured for several undergraduate and graduate level courses in psychology and applied behavior analysis at Penn State Harrisburg.

 Mark Dixon, PhD, BCBA-D